-Reason How can it be closed?
-Do you need to tell us in advance?
-You can cancel your agreement with us at any time and for any reason Internet Banking.
+How can it be closed?
+Do you need to tell us in advance? • Internet Banking. • Writing to us. • Telling us in branch. • Telling us over the phone. • Completing the account closure form online at tsb.co.uk • Using the online chat service in the Mobile No Internet Banking.
 Writing to us.
 Telling us in branch.
 Telling us over the phone.
-Completing the account closure form online at tsb.co.uk Using the online chat service in the Mobile Banking App when it's available.
-No
+Completing the account closure form online at tsb.co.uk